adambell95/Paberry-s-Peasants-/README.md

 #### Coin Balance

 Coins are collected throughout the game’s campaign.
-The coins are used as a form of in-game currency to purchase clothing / accessories in the store page.
+The coins are used as a form of in-game currency to purchase in-game skins in the store page.

 #### Mission Log